josh-project/josh/docs/src/reference/filters.md

     :filter1:filter2

-When used as part of an URL filters can not contain whitespace or newlines.
-When read from a file however whitespace can be inserted between filters (not after the leading colon).
+When used as part of an URL filters can not contain white space or newlines.
+When read from a file however white space can be inserted between filters (not after the leading colon).
 Additionally newlines can be used instead of ``,`` inside of composition filters.

 Some filters take arguments, and arguments can optionally be quoted using double quotes,